evereverland/2022/pages/introduction.md

 ## Slogans that Sizzle

-Good slogans excite, remind and focus.Can you add any?
+Good slogans excite, remind and focus.
+Can you add any?

 * What is remembered, lives
 * You only live twice